rosebaesj/rosebaesj.github.io/README.md

 ---
 Forked from seokho-son/seokho-son.github.io

-It is Chanwoo's official homepage.
+and chanwoo-park-official.github.io

-It posts my blog, or my CV.
+It is Sunjeong's official homepage.